“A book is like a garden carried in the pocket” – Proverb

 Books that have helped shape my thinking

-The list starts with some books on behavioral psychology especially as it relates to work and managing people.
-This is a theme throughout as it interests me and underlines just about everything we do at home and at work.
+This list begins with books on behavioral psychology, especially as it relates to work and managing people.
+It’s a thread that runs through everything we do, at home and at work.

 But do not limit yourself – read on diverse topics and take what you find useful!
 Get perspectives and opinions from as many fields as you can – broaden your range and you will be able to reach higher.